February 13 – March 8 , 2015

 As someone who began her career as a performance artist, it easy to see how Clara Crockett’s drawings relish the stage in which her miniature figures are set.
 Crockett’s Paper Doll, takes the act of drawing and relinquishes it to the viewer, leaving it up to us to imagine how her characters can come to life.
 In a single row across the page, her small-scaled human and animal figures are vulnerably shown from the front and back views.
 The edges of her characters are delineated as if destined to be cutout and released from the page.
 This feeling is intensified by papier-mâché built up to reveal their presence as sensuous bodies.
 The stage has been set from the beginning.
 The drawing literally calling on us to make the work whole.

 Clara Crockett’s Paper Doll drives a sentiment I hope you will hear thundering throughout all the work in the exhibition.
 “HOWL” is meant to serve as catalyst that posits more questions than answers.
-The work of Alan Crockett, Clara Crockett, and Alicia Gibson reminds us to look deeper, search farther.
+The work of Alan Crockett, Clara Crockett, and Alicia Gibson reminds us to look deeper, search further.
 If your arm is stretched out, stories abound.
 How you will be able to recount them is how the visual experience begins again.